-The Panel has delegated authority to the Director of Corporate Resources, in consultation with the Chair and Vice Chair, where necessary, to ensure that matters could be progressed on a timely basis without the need to revert to the committee.
+The Panel has delegated authority to the Service Director - Finance, in consultation with the Chair and Vice Chair, where necessary, to ensure that matters could be progressed on a timely basis without the need to revert to the committee.

 The minutes of meetings and reports presented to the Panel were of adequate detail for members to ensure that officers had acted on and implemented the decisions taken.